LoyolaChicagoBooks/introcs-csharp/rst/overload-op.rst

 we have already seen these required for a cast from ``double`` to ``int``.
 To only allow an explicit cast with your type, replace ``implicit`` by ``explicit`` in the cast method heading.

+.. index:: decimal type
+   type; decimal
+   explicit casts in user-defined classes

+.. _decimal-type:

-Though we have not used the
-``decimal`` type before, we use it here for contrast to illustrate a cast from Rational to ``decimal`` that can only be used explicitly, as in ``(decimal) f``:
+**The decimal type**:  Though we have not used the ``decimal`` type before, we use it here for contrast to illustrate a cast from Rational to ``decimal`` that can only be used explicitly, as in ``(decimal) f``: